Brazil’s New Biofouling Rules: What Ship Operators Need to Know

 3. Inspection evidence: high-resolution photos/video of hull and niche areas (sea chests, thrusters, rope guards), confirming fouling level ≤1.
 Brazil uses a 0–5 scale: Level 0 is a clean, bare hull; Level 1 is a slime film (microfouling); Level 2 and above means visible macrofouling (barnacles or worse).
 Level 1 is the maximum permitted for entry.

 Inspection evidence is where most operators will be exposed.
-An inspection report loses its validity if the vessel has had significant idle time or prolonged slow-steaming after it was conducted – fouling accumulates fast in warm, productive waters.
+According to the strictest interpretation of the rules, an inspection report loses its validity if the vessel has had significant idle time or prolonged slow-steaming after it was conducted – fouling accumulates fast in warm, productive waters.
 As a working rule: if more than four to six weeks have passed since the last inspection, or if the vessel has been at anchor for extended periods, factor a re-inspection into the pre-Brazil port call.
 The cost of an additional dive inspection is trivial compared to the cost of arriving with documentation that won’t hold up.

 The Biogeographic Regions Catch